MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

    - **Choose at least one recipient who had an issue**: Specify the recipients to run a policy check against.
 The policy check determines if the email bypassed scanning due to user or organization policies or override.

    - **Why are you submitting this message to Microsoft?**: Select one of the following values:
-     - **It appears suspicious**: Select this value to get a verdict from Microsoft when you're unsure, select **Submit**, and then go to Step 6.
+     - **It appears suspicious**: Select this value if you're unsure and you want a verdict from Microsoft, select **Submit**, and then go to Step 6.

      or